List of elections in the Province of Canada: Key dates for general elections

-After the establishment of the double majority principle, any bill, to be passed, needed a majority of MPs from both Canada West and Canada East.
-This sometimes led to coalitions between Ontario Liberals and Quebec Tories, or vice versa.
+Specific elections

 The elections listed below are divided into "Left" or "Reformer" camps, and "Right" or "Conservative" camps.

 1841

-The general election began on March 8, 1841, and continued into early April.
+The general election of members of the Legislative Assembly began on March 8, 1841, and continued into early April.

 Four major parties contested the 1841 election.
-The Reformers from Canada West were a group of pro-democracy, radical Reformers who wanted to change the government.
-The Family Compact from Canada West was a group of rich Tories interested in the status quo.
+The Reformers were a group of pro-democracy, radical reformers in Canada West who wanted to reduce the power of the conservative government.
+The Family Compact were rich Tories in Canada West interested in the preservation of their power and the status quo.

-Canada East had two similar groups.
-Les Patriotes, a reformist group consisting largely of French Canadians, and the Tories, a mostly English group.
+Canada East had two similar groups -- Les Patriotes, a reformist group consisting largely of French Canadians, and Tories, mostly English conservatives interested in preservation of the status quo.